 Exhaust vents with a collar height of 8 inches are typically for low slope or flat roof ventilation.
 However, if installed on the upper portion of the roof, this roof vent can go on a 0/12 to 5/12 pitch roof in all climate zones.

 36 inch diameter roof vents are commercial size, therefore, should be in commercial settings.
 For those looking to ventilate their homes, please view roof vents with a smaller diameter.

 The Aura Gravity Ventilator works like a roof turbine but with no moving parts.

 Even the smallest breeze can create exhaust ventilation so that air is drawn out of the gravity vent.
-This movement of air is proportional to the wind speed, and is measured in cubic feet per minute (CFM).
-Wind speeds of 11 mph for a 36 inch Aura Gravity Ventilator produces 2,538 cfm of air exhaust for attic ventilation.
+Therefore, wind speeds of 11 mph for a 36 inch Gravity Ventilator produces 2,538 CFM of air exhaust for attic ventilation.

 For any questions please see the frequently asked questions page.
 If you still have questions, email the sales team at [email protected] or call 845-565-7770.
 If you are looking to determine the pitch of your roof, see the Roof Pitch Diagram.

 The diameter size of all roof vents determines the Net Free Area, also known as the "NFA".
 NFA is the measured amount of opening each vent offers at each specific size. to be available for venting air through a specific vent size.
 The calculator below will find the overall number of vents needed to effectively ventilate the targeted attic space.

 Once you have the area, the numbers shown below are the number of vents of that size which would ventilate the specified area with both 1/300 and 1/150 rule.

 The roof vent calculation values shown above are for the exhaust portion of the roof.
 The same amount of net free air inches is needed for air intake as well.
 Proper roof ventilation consists of 50% air exhaust and 50% air intake.